-This Vegan Gluten Free Ginger Pear Crisp is packed with flavour but is completely gluten free, lower in sugar and packed with fibre!
+This Vegan Gluten Free Ginger Pear Crisp with Oats is packed with flavour but is completely gluten free, lower in sugar and packed with fibre!

 Everyone has that special meal or dish that reminds them of their childhood.
 If I were to only choose one, I would say that for me that dish was apple crisp.
 My grandma used to make the best apple crisp ever, and I’m pretty sure her secret was just lots and lots of brown sugar.
 Omg it was really really good.